ONE PAGE APPLICATION

 Bad credit is no barrier to getting the money you need to grow your company.
 When you are trying to get a business loan with bad credit, there are only three steps you need to increase your chances of approval:

 Determine which bad credit small business loans have the best chance of approval by researching the requirements for each small business financing option.
-What paperwork do I need for a bad credit business loan application?

 Preparation is critical when applying for a small business loan, especially if your credit is less than stellar.
-Before submitting your loan application for these types of loans, think about what you can do to increase your chances of getting the loan approval and getting the best terms possible.
+Before submitting your loan application for these types of loans, think about what you can do to increase your chances of getting the loan approval and the best terms possible.

 Consult a lending expert in the field to determine which financing option is best for you.